nosairabor/nosairabor/README.md

 ### Hi there 👋

-I am Nosa Irabor, a frontend engineer.
+I'm Nosa Irabor, a frontend engineer.
 I make excellent web applications with beautiful and user-friendly interfaces majorly with React✨

 About me:
 - 👨‍🎓 I'm a Computer science undergraduate.